codeclimate/codeclimate-rubocop/config/contents/style/string_concatenation.md

 This is useful when the receiver is some expression that returns string like `Pathname` instead of a string literal.

+### Safety:

+This cop is unsafe in `aggressive` mode, as it cannot be guaranteed that the receiver is actually a string, which can result in a false positive.

 ### Example: Mode: aggressive (default)
     # bad
     email_with_name = user.name + ' <' + user.email + '>'